Dr. Richard Robert Klink

 DeFrancis Faculty Scholar

 Richard R. Klink is a Professor of Marketing in the Joseph A. Sellinger, S.J., School of Business and Management.
-He received his Ph.D. in marketing from the University of Pittsburgh in 1996.
-His research interests include new product development and management with a focus on branding issues.
-His current teaching interests are in the areas of marketing strategy and international marketing.
-He recently took undergraduate students enrolled in his international marketing course to Europe to visit companies such as BMW, Lloyd's of London, and The Economist.
+He received his Ph.D. and MBA in marketing from the University of Pittsburgh and BSBA in accounting from Duquesne University.
+His research interests include customer experience management and product development/management with a focus on branding issues.
+His current teaching interests are in the areas of marketing strategy and customer experience management.
+He embraces active learning in his courses.
+For instance, he has taken students to Disney World to study customer experience management and Europe to learn international marketing from companies such as BMW, Lloyd's of London, and The Economist.

 Ph D, University of Pittsburgh